 Waterhouse Gallery was established in 1984 by Ralph & Diane Waterhouse.
 In 1991 the Gallery and local artist moved to its present location at the corner of State Street and Figueroa in La Arcada, a beautiful Courtyard in the heart of Santa Barbara’s Cultural District.

 Waterhouse Gallery offers its clients, work by artists who reflect the highest standards of quality and integrity within their chosen fields of painting.
 Diane & Ralph are proud to personally own work by most of their artists and intend to make that an ever expanding collection.
-The works shown in our website depict our entire inventory, which is constantly changing.
+In Conclusion, the works shown in our website depict our entire inventory, which is constantly changing.

 James-Paul Brown is a local artist who was born in Indiana and was groomed throughout his youth for a career in banking and finance by his parents.
 While Brown’s mother recognized his artistic talent early in his childhood he began painting.
 His father had a different future in mind for him and placed him in summer internships.
 The investment houses of Merrill Lynch, Northern Trust Company and Hartford Insurance.
-He then worked for the Chicago Tribune in advertising sales and later joined the staff of CBS Radio FM, running the Midwestern office.
+He then worked for the Chicago Tribune in advertising sales.
+In addition joined the staff of CBS Radio FM, running the Midwestern office.

-In 1970 Brown published the first edition of Earth Magazine, and later that same year introduced Earth News Radio and established the similarly formatted Rock News syndication.
-In 1980, Brown sold Earth News, divorced, remained involved in radio syndication for his bread and butter, and moved to a Santa Monica cottage to pursue the life of an artist.
-After two solid years of 10 hour days of painting, members of the burgeoning Venice Art Community and gallery owners began taking notice of his work.
+During 1970 Brown published the first edition of Earth Magazine.
+In addition, later that same year introduced Earth News Radio and established the similarly formatted Rock News syndication.
+In 1980, Brown sold Earth News, divorced. remained involved in radio syndication for his bread and butter.
+Furthermore, moved to a Santa Monica cottage to pursue the life of an artist.
+After two solid years of 10 hour days of painting. members of the burgeoning Venice Art Community and gallery owners began taking notice of his work.